Much of the talk about organizational transformation seldom gets around to acknowledging that most initiatives don’t effect

 Our study focused on the practices of those 348 organizations to determine what they had in common.
 We wondered what they all did right, which leadership actions translated to successful outcomes, and which of those practices related to better market performance.

-But we were also curious about what not to do.
+But we were also curious about what

 What essential steps were overlooked by those who told us that their initiatives faltered?
 What are the common miscalculations that resulted in the failure of culture transformation initiatives that started out with the best of intentions?